malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * human-level of intelligence

 ## Views
-The proposed mechanisms that lead to human consciousness will be explained here by examining them in the context of three overlayed views.
+The proposed mechanisms of consciousness will be explained here by examining them in the context of three overlayed views: physical, logical, and data.

 ![basic state machine](files/A-theory-of-consciousness-v2-layers.png)